Najin-class frigate

 The North Korean Najin-class frigates are some of the largest vessels in the Korean People's Navy.

-Although they bear a striking resemblance to ex-Soviet Kola-class frigates, they are unrelated to any Russian or Chinese design.
-The class was originally fitted with a trainable triple 21 in torpedo launcher, which was replaced in the mid-1980s with fixed Styx missile launchers taken from Osa-class missile boats.
+Although they bear a striking resemblance to Soviet Kola-class frigates, they are unrelated to any Russian or Chinese design.
+They were built in the 1970s.

+The class was originally fitted with a trainable triple 21 in torpedo launcher, which was replaced in the mid-1980s with fixed P-15 Termit missile launchers taken from Osa-class missile boats.
 The design is inherently dangerous, and even a minor missile failure would result in significant damage to the ship.

 In 2023, two or more of these frigates remain active with North Korea's navy a full half-century after they were commissioned.
 An estimated two or more have been retired, though what has been done with them since then is unknown.

 Upgrades

 At least one Najin-class ship appears to have been upgraded with much more modern weaponry in 2014.
 Refitted at Namp'o, the outdated anti-ship missiles, aft 57 mm dual cannon, Drum Tilt fire-control radar and surface search radar were removed, and several new systems were installed.
-Most clearly identifiable are two 30 mm automated turrets at the aft, likely based on the Soviet AK-630 CIWS, and two Kh-35 missile racks with the capacity for about eight missiles in place of the older Styx/HY-2 launchers.
+Most clearly identifiable are two 30 mm automated turrets at the aft, likely based on the Soviet AK-630 CIWS, and two Kh-35 missile racks with the capacity for about eight missiles in place of the older P-15 Termit/HY-2 launchers.
 The modernization program appears to be continuing as of December 2014.